Diplomacy of the American Civil War: Confederate States

 None of the early Confederate emissaries had background in diplomatic relations.
 The leader, Yancey, was a popular Fire-Eater before the war and was chosen mainly to remove him as a competitor to Jefferson Davis for the Confederate presidency.
 In Europe, Yancey was perceived as demanding and arrogant, and his outspoken defense of states' rights, and past calls for the constitutional protection of slavery and re-establishment of the transatlantic slave trade were received with bewilderment.
 Meanwhile, Rost's Louisiana French was perceived as crude and clumsy when he traveled to Paris in an attempt to get over the impasse caused by the refusal of British foreign secretary John Russell to meet with the Confederates.
 Toombs, who would later oppose the attack on Fort Sumter, had envisioned a peaceful secession and believed that foreign recognition would be secured with little effort; he instructed the emissaries to stress states' rights as the reason for secession to the detriment of any other factor, but this wasn't considered an important issue by Europeans.
-Once war began, the emissaries failed to address European concerns like the Union blockade of Southern ports, trade with the North, northern wheat imports to Great Britain, the continent's general aversion to privateering and slavery, and Franco-Spanish ambitions in Mexico and Hispaniola.
+Once war began, the emissaries failed to address concerns like the Union blockade of Southern ports, European trade with the North, northern wheat imports to Great Britain, Europe's general aversion to privateering and slavery, and Franco-Spanish ambitions in Mexico and Hispaniola.
 In contrast, the Union only had to mobilize the United States's established pre-war diplomatic apparatus to outclass the Confederates, whose own communications with Europe became increasingly slow and infrequent as the blockade took hold.
 All foreign ambassadors were in Washington, D.C.; only a few consuls resided in the South, mostly in port cities, and their exchequer was held at the pleasure of the Lincoln administration.
 Immediately after the outbreak of hostilities, Seward declared that all foreign consuls in the areas of insurrection were expected to transact official business only through their ministers in Washington, and that any direct communication with Confederate officials would jeopardize their diplomatic status.
 This maneouvre successfully excluded Confederate representatives from official diplomatic circles, both at home and abroad.